mjung5/online-news-prediction/analysis/world.md

     ##
     ## Tuning parameter 'intercept' was held constant at a value of TRUE

+Second linear model has an RMSE of 0.8.

 ### Ensemble Tree-based model

 Tree-based method splits up response variable into subsets based on